dineshraj/blog/_posts/2019-10-16-make-the-most-of-iceland-in-8-days.md

 This morning you'll go and wonder around the **Akureyri old town**, which is full of older wooden buildngs and a very striking church.
 Aim to have a chilled out morning here and grab some lunch later on, as there will be a lot of driving coming up in the latter part of the day.

 {% include image.html url='/assets/iceland/akureyrarkirkja.jpg' caption='Akureyrarkirkja Church' %}

+Nearby, the **Sundlaug thermal baths** are a great place to relax.
+They are public geothermal baths with several pools of different temperatures, a swimming pool, a sauna and some water slides.
+This is a place that locals frequent, so it is not full of tourists as other places may be.

 When you're satisfied you've seen enough of Akureyri, it's time to begin your drive west.
 It's a long drive but there are things to see on the way so make sure you leave enough day light to see them all.